 We also kindly reiterate our appeals to:

-- Receive information on the beginning of implementation of the new regulatory framework for guardianship of unaccompanied children in accordance with the relevant provisions of Law 4554/2018 that was supposed to take effect on March 1st, 2020.
+- Receive information on the beginning of the implementation of the new regulatory framework for guardianship of unaccompanied children in accordance with the relevant provisions of Law 4554/2018 that were supposed to take effect on March 1st, 2020.

-We also call upon the member states of the European Union to show solidarity, follow the promising example of France, Germany, Portugal, Finland and Luxembourg and move forward with a fair relocation of unaccompanied children, while taking the necessary steps towards family reunification, andcreating a long-term integration strategy for Europe.
+We also call upon the member states of the European Union to show solidarity, follow the promising example of France, Germany, Portugal, Finland, and Luxembourg and move forward with a fair relocation of unaccompanied children, while taking the necessary steps toward family reunification, and creating a long-term integration strategy for Europe.

-As aid, human rights and child protection organizations, we will continue to provide services to children found in our country alone, driven by dangerous conditions in their country of origin and travelling via extremely hazardous routes.
-We are ready to assist your work whenever this is deemed necessary.
+As an aid, human rights, and child protection organization, we will continue to provide services to children found in our country alone, driven by dangerous conditions in their country of origin and traveling via extremely hazardous routes.
+We are ready to assist with your work whenever this is deemed necessary.